-I was helping the neighbours with threshing by driving a stook team They had a threshing machine that was driven by a International Harvester Company Titan tractor.
-I had a interest of anything mechanical and soon learned how they got the Titan started.
+I also drove a stook team for the neighbours, helping with their threshing.
+They had a threshing machine driven by an International Harvester Company (IHC) Titan tractor.
+I had an interest of anything mechanical and I soon learned how they got their Titan started.

-Another neighbour that farmed from town also had a Titan tractor that they never used.
-We used to get our drinking water from this neighbour’s well where the Titan sat nearby in the vacant yard, so every time I got water I checked the Titan.
+Another neighbour also had a Titan tractor that he never used.
+We used to get our drinking water from this neighbour’s well.
+The Titan sat nearby in the vacant yard and every time I fetch water from his well, I would check out his sleeping Titan.

-I convinced a couple of other farm boys my age to try to start the Titan so we got gas and oil and on the first try it started and ran well.
-Then we decided we should drive it around which we did, which left some telltale tracks.
+I convinced a couple other farm boys my age to help try and start the resting Titan.
+We got gas and oil and on the first try it started and ran well.
+We then decided we should drive it around, so we did.
+It left some telltale tracks.
+Uh oh!
 Now what?

-We knew full well that there would some tall explaining to do of why we started and drove the Titan without the owner’s or anybody else’s permission.
+We knew there would some explaining to do of why we started and drove the Titan without the owner’s (or anybody else’s) permission.
+We were stewing!

-Dad went to get some water from the well and when he came home he said someone has been driving the Titan around.
+Dad happened to get some water from the well and when he came home, he’s said someone had been driving the Titan around.
 He thought the owners had been trying to sell it.
 What a relief for me!
 I never did fess up to how the tracks had got there.